 EARN, a San Francisco-based nonprofit, is a great example.
 As a leader in matched savings accounts, EARN identified that technology could help them reach more consumers more conveniently and effectively.
 This led to the creation of the Starter Account - a new online savings product designed to help working families regularly set aside savings.
 EARN offers small incentives to build the habit of savings.
 They have found that these savers are more likely to live within their means, discuss money with their children more frequently, and are better prepared to handle financial emergencies.
 We recently made a grant of $750K to help EARN scale this digital product to reach consumers and partners across the country and enhance their digital tools to encourage regular savings.
 By offering a simple, online savings tool that meets the needs of low-income consumers, they are planning to help 1 million low income workers save $1 billion by the year 2022.
 And this is just one of the more than 300 nonprofits we have supported since this announcement last year.

 As technology has become ubiquitous, so too has the opportunity to assist consumers in making good financial decisions and planning for their financial future.
 As is so often the way, the tools to empower consumers to achieve robust financial health are likely to take a myriad of forms and will evolve as a mix of market-based and nonprofit solutions.
 JPMorgan Chase is committed to leveraging our resources and expertise to support these critical innovations, and we are excited to see what novel solutions are coming down the pike.

-Janis Bowdler is a managing director and the head of financial capability initiatives at JPMorgan Chase.
+Janis Bowdler is the Head of Global Philanthropy at JPMorgan Chase.
 Previously, she served as economic policy director at the National Council of La Raza.